data-mechanics/course-2016-spr-proj/nlouie_thsu8/README.md

 - [Crime Incidents](https://data.cityofboston.gov/resource/7cdf-6fgx.json).

 ### Transformations
 First we got the aforementioned datasets from data.cityofboston.gov.
-I converted them into Hive/Hadoop readable text files and put them on s3.
+We converted them into Hive/Hadoop readable text files and put them on s3.
 (You can easily just do this by moving it on to HDFS instead of Amazon's S3.)
-Since the nearest neighbor algorithm on HIVE was not working, I just did it serially in Python.
-I was originally trying to use ESRI's ArcGIS in HIVE to do the calculations, but since the algorithm involved a cross product I couldn't do much.
-I moved this data to Hive to analyze it and finally uploaded the results to s3.
+Since the nearest neighbor algorithm on HIVE was not working, we just did it serially in Python.
+We were originally trying to use ESRI's ArcGIS in HIVE to do the calculations, but since the algorithm involved a cross product, the slave possibly ran out of memory.
+So we moved the processed text file to Hive and analyzed it.
+Then finally uploaded the results to s3.

+Base Data Manipulation(Done in Python):
 - Crimes: Incidents in JSON format -> Crimes: Text format id lat long time type
 - Street: Lights in JSON format -> Lights: Text format id lat long

-- Python Script (Nearest Neighbour Algorithm)
+Python Script (Nearest Neighbour Algorithm):
 - Crimes + Lights -> CLD: Text format crime id light id, dist (in meters)

 HIVE: